HUPO-PSI/mzIdentML/cv/xlmod.md

   method: obo2owl
 ---

-A structured controlled vocabulary for cross-linker reagents used in cross-linking mass spectrometry experiments.
-Developed by the HUPO Proteomics Standards Initiative (PSI).
+A structured, controlled vocabulary for cross-linking reagents and cross-linker related post-translational modifications used in cross-linking mass spectrometry experiments and derivatization reagents for GC-MS. Developed by the HUPO Proteomics Standards Initiative (PSI).

 ## Mailing Lists